 3. Are you a money spender or a saver?

 Everyone loves to have a nice balance in their bank accounts.
 But how many of us actually practice saving?
 Some of us love to spend more than others, and we can’t resist that new bag or shoes that calls out our names as we pass by them.
 It is no secret that there are a lot of items piled up inside our closets and homes in general.

 And then there are those among us who are careful about their spending habits.
 They are very careful about impulsive purchases and keep saving their pennies.
+They’re able to not only apply for credit cards, but also use them responsibly by practicing caution and self-discipline.
 If you are in the category of a saver, a minimalist lifestyle can be your perfect match.
 You can resist your urges and have a firm hold over your spending behaviors, so you will not have a lot of problems transitioning into this lifestyle.

 4. A cleaner vs. hoarder